 Where do you start when it comes to choosing a divan bed?
-This section is all about some of the different types of beds and what to consider when choosing a divan bed.
+This section concerns different beds and what to consider when selecting a divan bed.

 Divan bed bases

-When it comes to divan beds, there are four main types of bases.
+Regarding divan beds, there are four main types of divan bases.
 The main reason for choosing one over the other is support.
 The bases work together with your mattress to provide an overall level of comfort and support:

 One of the fab things about divan beds is that you can build storage into them and maximise space in the room.
-Bedstar divan beds have three main types of storage option: slide storage, drawers and ottomans.
+Bedstar divan beds have three main storage options: slide storage, drawers, and ottomans.

 The drawers are a helpful option if you prefer to compartmentalise your possessions.
-They’re good for storing smaller items.
+They’re suitable for storing smaller items.
 If you choose drawers, you have two options:

 Ottomans are a different type of storage.
-Rather than pull a drawer out of the bed to access the storage space, you flip the top of the base up.
-Ottomans are useful for storing bulky items and offer a little more space than drawers because there are no separative elements, unlike the drawer materials which take up a little space.
+Flip the top of the base up rather than pull a drawer out of the bed to access the storage space.
+Ottomans help bulky store items and offer more space than drawers because there are no separative elements, unlike drawer materials, which take up a little space.

-Divan beds that have slide storage are handy when the bed will be in a small room.
-Instead of pulling the drawers out, you just slide the doors across.
+Divan beds with slide storage are handy when the bed is in a small room.
+Instead of pulling the drawers out, you slide the doors across.
 This makes it easier to access the storage space.

 Styling the bed

-Divan beds are versatile when it comes to styling, thanks to the different optional elements such as headboards, footboards and storage options.
-Of course, you can choose the fabric colour and type, too, which really allows you to personalise the bed.
+Divan beds are versatile in styling, thanks to the different optional elements such as headboards, footboards, and storage options.
+Of course, you can also choose the fabric colour and type to personalise the bed.

-The simple design of divan beds allows you to add a real touch of sophistication when you choose your headboard, the fabric of which should match your divan bed base.
+The simple design of divan beds allows you to add a natural touch of sophistication when you choose your headboard, the fabric of which should match your divan bed base.

-Before anything, it’s important to work out how much space you have.
-When you decide which size bed you’re going to get, think then about the headboard and how you’ll use it.
-For instance, if you like to watch TV in bed or read before you turn out the light, you might prefer an upholstered headboard which is soft but elegant and can provide some extra comfort while you lean against it.
+Before anything, you must work out how much space you have.
+When you decide which size bed you’ll get, think about the headboard and how you’ll use it.
+For instance, if you like to watch TV in bed or read before you turn out the light, you might prefer an upholstered soft but elegant headboard that can provide extra comfort while leaning against it.
 If the headboard is more for decorative purposes, you might look for a sturdier design.

 Don’t worry about assembling the headboard.
 This is straightforward.
 You can do it in just a few simple steps.

-If, when you’re deliberating between divan bases and bed frames, the aesthetics are swaying you more towards the bed frame, hold on.
+The aesthetics sway you more towards the bed frame if you’re deliberating between divan bases and bed frames.
+Hold on.
 When you buy a divan bed, you don’t necessarily have to forgo the aesthetic value that a bed frame offers.
-That’s because the footboard helps you to retain a bed frame’s elegant aesthetics when you combine it with a matching headboard.
+The footboard helps you retain a bed frame’s elegant aesthetics when you combine it with a matching headboard.

-A shallow footboard will give the bed a nice finish.
-It also creates cohesion and a sense that the bed is ‘complete’.
-You’ll feel cosy when you climb into the bed.
-There’s something snug about being wrapped up and between the headboard and footboard!
+A shallow footboard will give the bed an excellent finish.
+It also creates cohesion and a sense that the bed is ‘complete.’
+You’ll feel cosy when you climb into it.
+There’s something snug about being wrapped up between the headboard and footboard!

 Choosing colours and fabrics

 The bed is the centrepiece of the room.
-The choice of base colour is up to you, but when styling a divan bed, it’s a good idea to opt for a more neutral colour such as grey or beige.
+The base colour choice is up to you, but it’s good to opt for a more neutral colour, such as grey or beige when styling a divan bed.
 Don’t recoil in fright.
-They’re not as boring as they seem.
-They work wonderfully well with other colours and pave the way for you to inject some real pop into the colour scheme, by contrasting skilfully with bright-coloured cushions and pillows.
+They’re not as dull as they seem.
+They work wonderfully well with other colours and pave the way for injecting some real pop into the colour scheme by contrasting skilfully with bright-coloured cushions and pillows.

 This isn’t a hard and fast rule, of course.
-It all comes down to the wider colour scheme of your room.
-You may prefer the sense of freshness and calm that blue brings to a room, the energy that orange exudes or the crispness of white, for instance, and work with these colours.
+It all comes down to the broader colour scheme of your room.
+You may prefer the freshness and calm that blue brings to a room, the energy that orange exudes, or the crispness of white, for instance, and work with these colours.

-When it comes to the fabric, a cosy-looking material, such as velvet or a shimmering crushed velvet, will convey a real sense of plush.
+A cosy-looking material, such as velvet or shimmering crushed velvet, will convey a real sense of plush in the fabric.
 If velvet isn’t your thing, it doesn’t mean luxury has to come off the menu.
-Velvet isn’t the only material which transmits luxury; chenille, with its thick texture and raised pile, will also do the job.
+Velvet isn’t the only material that transmits luxury; chenille will also do the job with its thick texture and raised pile.

 Getting colourful with cushions and pillows

-Just like the base, you can keep the bedding fairly plain and neutral and seize upon the opportunities that cushions and pillows present to accent the bed.
+As the base, you can keep the bedding relatively plain and neutral and seize the opportunities that cushions and pillows present to accent the bed.
 Cushions or pillows of any colour will contrast perfectly against a white duvet and fulfil their duties more than adequately as an accent.
 If you wish to be less bold with your cushion colours, pastel colours look pleasant and keep the aesthetics more subtle.

-Pillows are an important part of the bed, so you’ve got to get these right.
-You can choose a soft one which is plush in style or go with a firmer, more compact pillow.
-It’s all about getting the balance right between the texture and colour of the pillows and cushions, and the design of the rest of the room.
+Pillows are an essential part of the bed, so you’ve got to get these right.
+You can choose a plush style or a firmer, more compact pillow.
+It’s all about balancing the texture and colour of the pillows and cushions and the rest of the room’s design.

 Getting the bed linen right

 Good bed linen is crucial.
-Choose bad linen and the bed will look poor; choose a good one and the bed will sparkle.
+Choose bad linen, and the bed will look poor; choose a good one, and the bed will sparkle.
 It’s that important.
-This isn’t just about style, either; you’re sleeping in the bed and your skin is going to come into contact with the linen, so you might as well spend a little more on something of a higher quality.
+This isn’t just about style, either; you’re sleeping in the bed, and your skin will come into contact with the linen, so you might as well spend a little more on higher quality.

-To find the best quality linen, consider the weave, yarn and whether there is any embroidery on it.
-The breathability, durability, softness and smoothness are other major considerations, as is the maintenance of the linen.
-Keep in mind the thread count if you wish, but don’t assume that because the thread count is higher, the linen is better.
+Consider the weave, yarn, and embroidery to find the best quality linen.
+The breathability, durability, softness, and smoothness are other significant considerations, such as linen’s maintenance.
+Keep in mind the thread count if you wish, but don’t assume that the linen is better because the thread count is higher.
 It’s not always the case.

-100% Stonewashed linen is the fabric par excellence when it comes to bed linen.
-This type of linen oozes quality, but to keep it looking sweet, you’ll have to iron it regularly because it creases easily.
-Pure, prima and Egyptian are fine quality cottons, too, and will maintain the bed’s aesthetics on the upside.
+100% Stonewashed linen is the fabric par excellence for bed linen.
+This type of linen oozes quality, but you’ll have to iron it regularly to keep it looking sweet because it creases easily.
+Pure, Pima, and Egyptian are fine quality cotton and maintain the bed’s aesthetics on the upside.

 Working with layers

 Throws and quilts are a straightforward way to layer a bed.
-They give you functionality, practicality and luxury all in one, so it’s a no-brainer, really.
+They give you functionality, practicality, and luxury, so it’s a no-brainer.
 They should match the colour scheme of your bed or complement it.
 Patterned bed linen will require a solid throw, whereas non-patterned linen – i.e. solid – will call for a patterned throw.

 Don’t forget that the seasons change, so you can (and should) change your throw, too.
 In any case, you won’t want a heavy throw in the summer.
 Switching to something more lightweight will help you stay cooler and, at the same time, add variation to the colour scheme.
 You can also play around with different textures.
 Satin, faux fur and velvet all suggest style and comfort simultaneously.

-If you’re not sure whether your throw will match the rest of the bed, there’s a simple way to solve it: buy a set which consists of the throw, the duvet cover and scatter cushions.
+If you’re unsure whether your throw will match the rest of the bed, there’s a simple way to solve it: buy a set of the throw, the duvet cover and scatter cushions.
 For this to work, though, the rest of the room must be plain.
-If the decor is too colourful, the whole effect could be overwhelming.
+If the decor is too colourful, the total effect could be overwhelming.

 Adding final finishing touches

-The minimalist-style design of divan beds means small details can really give them a stylistic boost, so think carefully about the finishing touches to the bed.
+The minimalist-style design of divan beds means small details can give them a stylistic boost, so think carefully about the finishing touches to the bed.
 You could pop a small cuddly toy on them, make your bed in a certain way or always leave your pyjamas folded at the end of the bed.
-Inject that little extra character into the room in the way you arrange your pillows.
+Inject that minor extra character into the room by arranging your pillows.
 How you complete the bed will give the room further identity.

 Divan beds: simple, stylish, practical

-That’s divan beds, really.
-They’re easy to move around, assemble and style, and they’re highly practical, too, because you can build storage space into them.
+That’s divan beds.
+They’re easy to move around, assemble, and style, and they’re convenient, too, because you can build storage space into them.
 These characteristics all make divan beds a superb choice.